humdrum-tools/humdrum-documentation/tool/perform/index.md

 memory, a tally of the number of bytes loaded is reported.
 Once the data is loaded, MIDI performance commences immediately.

-The **perform** command provides a set of interactive commands that allow the user to pause and resume playback, to change tempo, to move to any measure by absolute or relative reference, and to search forward or backward for commented markers.
+The <span class="tool">perform</span> command provides a set of interactive commands that allow the user to pause and resume playback, to change tempo, to move to any measure by absolute or relative reference, and to search forward or backward for commented markers.
 Editing of MIDI data is not available